Styphnolobium japonicum

 Styphnolobium japonicum, the Japanese pagoda tree (also known as the Chinese scholar tree and pagoda tree; syn.
-Sophora japonica) is a species of tree in the subfamily Faboideae of the pea family Fabaceae.
+Sophora japonica) is a species of deciduous tree in the subfamily Faboideae of the pea family Fabaceae.

 It was formerly included within a broader interpretation of the genus Sophora.
 The species of Styphnolobium differ from Sophora in lacking the ability to form symbioses with rhizobia (nitrogen fixing bacteria) on their roots.
 It also differs from the related genus Calia (mescalbeans) in having deciduous leaves and flowers in axillary, not terminal, racemes.
 The leaves are alternate, pinnate, with nine to 21 leaflets, and the flowers in pendulous racemes similar to those of the black locust.

 Distribution

-Styphnolobium japonicum is native to China; despite the name, it was introduced in Japan.
+Styphnolobium japonicum is native to China.
+Despite its Latin name, the species was introduced in Japan and not originally found there.
 It is a popular ornamental tree in Europe, North America and South Africa, grown for its white flowers, borne in late summer after most other flowering trees have long finished flowering.
 It grows to 10–20 m tall with an equal spread, and produces a fine, dark brown timber.

 Uses

-Historical events
+History

+Despite its name, the Chinese scholar tree was not the official memorial tree of higher officials in Zhou dynasty China.
+The tombs of scholars were instead decorated with Koelreuteria paniculata.

-The Guilty Chinese Scholartree was a historic pagoda tree in Beijing, from which the last emperor of the Ming dynasty, Chongzhen, hanged himself.
+The Guilty Chinese Scholartree is a historic pagoda tree in Beijing, from which the last emperor of the Ming dynasty, Chongzhen, hanged himself in 1644.